Ivan the Terrible and his wives

 After the death of the wife, Ivan became even more suspicious and believed that somebody wanted to overthrow him.
 So the next wife was chosen not at once.
 Eighteen-year-old Anna Koltovskaya became his fourth wife.
 The church was against the fourth marriage and tsar simply ordered a priest to marry them.

 Anna was loved by the tsar and folk, but Boyars (nobles) hated her because of her struggle with Oprichnina.
 So they decided to get rid of her and advised the tsar to send Anna to a monastery.
-She became schema-nun Darya and was imprisoned in an underground cell.
+She became schema-nun Darya and was imprisoned in an underground chamber.
 After the death of Ivan they wanted to release Anna, but she decided to stay there and died in August 1626.

 According to the canons of the Orthodox Church, he no longer had the right to marry someone.
 However, princess Maria Dolgorukaya became his fifth wife.
 In November 1573 Ivan and Maria had a love affair.
 The feelings were so strong that the lovers were secretly married.
 But on their wedding night it became clear that the chosen one was not a virgin.
 Shocked tsar ordered to tie her to the horses’ tails.
 Horses were hit and rushed in different directions.
 It’s not difficult to imagine what happened next.